 Is there anything more annoying than gazing into a bathroom mirror and encountering a streaky vision of yourself?
 Consider the problem solved.
 To clean mirrors, use a clean, dry cloth and one of the following solutions:

-- Pour vinegar into a shallow bowl or pan, then crumple a sheet of newspaper, dip it in the vinegar, and apply to the mirror.
+- Pour vinegar into a shallow bowl or pan, then crumple a sheet of newspaper, dip it in the vinegar, and apply it to the mirror.
 Wipe the glass several times with the same newspaper until the mirror is almost dry.
 Then shine it with a clean, soft cloth or dry newspaper.

-- Mix 2 cups isopropyl rubbing alcohol (70 percent solution), 2 tablespoons liquid dishwashing detergent, and 2 cups water.
+- Mix 2 cups isopropyl rubbing alcohol (70 percent solution), 2 tablespoons liquid dishwashing detergent and 2 cups water.
 Stir until thoroughly mixed, and then pour into a spray bottle.
 Spray directly on the mirror.
 Buff with a lint-free cloth, chamois, or paper towel.

 You're getting closer to having a spotless bathroom.
 Next up is your shower stall/bathtub.